-There is a wide range of accommodation in Val Thorens, for all budgets.
-Many of the hotels are excellent, including three 5 stars.
-Self-catering accommodation is available, in professionally-run résidences, or through agencies that rent out privately-owned apartments.
-Tour operators offer catered chalets - mainly in the Balcons area of resort.
+There's a wide range of accommodation in Val Thorens, for most budgets.
+Many of the hotels are excellent, including four 5-stars.
+Self-catering accommodation is available in professionally-run résidences, or through agencies that rent out privately-owned apartments.
+The tourist office also has a list of private owners whom you can contact directly.

 Wherever you stay, you can ski or board near enough to the front door of your Val Thorens accommodation.

 There are lots of great hotels in Val Thorens.
 Our Val Thorens hotels guide has information about every hotel in resort, plus a location map.
 The trend in recent years has been to luxury hotels, with all four of the resort's 5-star hotels opening for business since 2011.

 The Fitz Roy is one of the longest-established hotels in Val Thorens, right in the centre of resort in place Caron, and it has expanded for the 2022-23 Winter season.
 Its competition includes the luxury Altapura, the Koh-i Nor and the Pashmina.

 Hotel le Val Thorens is one of the resort's best 4-stars.
 The Club Med Sensations is rated 4 tridents under Club Med's system.
 Also in the 4-star category are the Hotel 3 Vallées, the Hotel Kashmir, and Fahrenheit 7.

 Well-established 3-stars include family-run hotels such as the Sherpa and the Val Chavière, which are popular and have many guests who return every year.

 There are club hotels in Val Thorens, including the Hotel Tango, which you can book through Crystal, and the Club Med and UCPA.